Tadayoshi Sano: Japan, China, and death

 After returning to Rabaul with his troops, Sano was reassigned to Japan and assigned as Chief of Staff of the General Defense Command (GDC) in June 1943.
 The GDC administered all IJA line and training units in the Japanese home islands and Korea.
 He then served on the General Staff from March 1944.

-Sano returned to the China theatre of operations as commander of the IJA 34th Army in Hankow in July 1944.
-This was a newly formed army in Hopei province, in Japanese-occupied China created out of reserve elements of the IJA 11th Army to protect Japanese rear lines when the IJA 11th Army moved south to participate in the Battle of Guilin–Liuzhou during Operation Ichi-Go.
+Sano returned to the China theatre of operations as commander of the IJA 34th Army in Hankou in July 1944.
+This was a newly formed army in Hebei province, in Japanese-occupied China created out of reserve elements of the IJA 11th Army to protect Japanese rear lines when the IJA 11th Army moved south to participate in the Battle of Guilin–Liuzhou during Operation Ichi-Go.
 Afterwards, it was transferred to the operational control of the Japanese Sixth Area Army, and continued in its role as a garrison force for Wuhan and the surrounding region.
 In January 1945, Sano was attached to the staff of the China Expeditionary Army.
 Sano became ill and died in Sendai, Japan on 3 July 1945.